orchetect/swift-process/README.md

 > [!NOTE]
 >
-> While the library is primarily oriented toward macOS, functionality for other platforms such as Linux is implemented where possible
+> While the library is primarily oriented toward macOS, functionality for other platforms such as Linux is implemented where possible.

 ## Getting Started